HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/house.md

 - The House was designed by platonthek
-- The Garage has an oil stain on the floor, possibly suggesting a car or other vehicle had been there before = The code for the House still exists so it's possible to make it spawn on a self-hosted server
+- The Garage has an oil stain on the floor, possibly suggesting a car or other vehicle had been there before = The code for the House still exists, so it's possible to make it spawn on a self-hosted server

 # History